 The Medium Density Residential designation applies to residential lands with a potential density greater than 1 unit/ha.
-These lands include small parcels within Malakwa, manufactured home parks located east of Malakwa, and shared-interest properties at Annis Bay.
+These lands include the residential core of Malakwa, manufactured home parks located east of Malakwa, and certain shared-interest properties at Annis Bay.
 Notwithstanding Annis Bay, the Medium Density Residential designation also applies to lands that provide affordable housing (e.g., manufactured home parks).
-For Annis Bay, this designation mainly provides a recognition of the existing residential density (approx. 0.15 units/ha).

-- .1 Medium Density Residential lands are identified on Schedule B as "MD". - .2 The principal use shall be residential. - .3 New residential developments with density exceeding 1 unit/ha shall be serviced by community water and sewer systems. - .4 Owners of homes on parcels less than 1 ha in size are encouraged to upgrade on-site systems to current standards or connect to community water and sewer systems at the time such systems become available. - .5 Residential Minimum Parcel Size and Maximum Density are provided in Figure 7. - .6 Typical dwelling units include in the MD designation include: single detached, duplex, townhouse, and manufactured homes. - .7 Existing manufactured home parks shall be recognized in the Electoral Area E zoning bylaw with a specific manufactured home park zone. - .8 Lands designated MD shall have zoning that reflects the current parcel size and use.
+- .1 Medium Density Residential lands are identified on Schedule B as "MD". - .2 The principal use shall be residential. - .3 New residential developments with density exceeding 1 unit/ha shall be serviced by community water and sewer systems. - .4 Owners of homes on parcels less than 1 ha in size are encouraged to upgrade on-site systems to current standards or connect to community water and sewer systems at the time such systems become available. - .5 Residential Minimum Parcel Size and Maximum Density are provided in Figure 7. - .6 Typical dwelling units include in the MD designation include: single detached, duplex, townhouse, and manufactured homes. - .7 Existing manufactured home parks shall be recognized in the Zoning Bylaw with a specific manufactured home park zone. - .8 Lands designated MD shall have zoning that reflects the current parcel size and use.
 "Comprehensive Development" zones may be used for certain MD designated parcels in which a range of uses exist. - .9 New MD development may require a form and character development permit (refer to section 6.6).